microsoft/code-with-engineering-playbook/agile-development/team-agreements/team-manifesto/readme.md

 Completion of this phase of ice-breakers and discussions around the standards takes time, but is required to start increasing the learning curve of the new team.

-A team manifesto is a soft contract among team members which summarizes the basic principles and values of the team and aiming to provide a consensus about expectations from each team member in order to deliver high quality output at the end of each engagement.
+A team manifesto is a light-weight one page agile document among team members which summarizes the basic principles and values of the team and aiming to provide a consensus about technical expectations from each team member in order to deliver high quality output at the end of each engagement.

-It aims to reduce the time on setting the right expectations and providing a consensus among team members as well as clarifying the question of "How does the new team develop the software?"
+It aims to reduce the time on setting the right expectations without arranging longer "team document reading" meetings and provid a consensus among team members to answer the question - "How does the new team develop the software?" - by covering all engineering fundamentals and excellence topics such as release process, clean coding, testing.

 Another main goal of writing the manifesto is to start a conversation during the "manifesto building session" to detect any differences of opinion around how the team should work.

 It also serves in the same way when a new team member joins to the team.
-It gives a short summary of standards and if the new team member asks any question about any topic, this is a good thing to understand the improvement area and take the required actions.
+New joiners can quickly get up to speed on the agreed standards.

 ## How to Build a Team Manifesto